gjohannventer/Message_Passing/README.md

 To deploy Kafka using Helm for Kubernetes, please follow these steps:

 1. Install Helm on your computer

-On Windows, using Choco (the easiest way)

-choco install Kubernetes-helm
 2. After installing Helm, do (this needs to be done in your computer or where you are saving your deployment files)

 helm repo add bitnami ‌https://charts.bitnami.com/bitnami‌